Fault-tolerant Database Availability Groups

-Microsoft allows you to create seamless hybrid environments that integrate Office 365 Exchange Online and local Exchange.
-This permits you to have certain Exchange mailboxes hosted on your on-premises datacenter and other mailboxes resident on Office 365.
-Progent's certified Exchange consultants can assist your organization with any phase of planning, integrating and debugging your hybrid Exchange solution.
-Progent's Exchange specialists can provide occasional support to help you resolve stubborn technical bottlenecks and also can provide extensive project management outsourcing or co-sourcing to make sure your hybrid Office 365 solution is successfully completed on schedule and within budget.
-To learn more about Progent's consulting expertise for integrating Office 365 and on-premises Exchange environments, refer to Office 365 integration with on-premises Exchange.
+Microsoft has made a strong effort to enable transparent hybrid networks that integrate Office 365 Exchange Online and local Exchange.
+This permits you to have specific mailboxes hosted at your on-premises datacenter or private cloud and other mailboxes hosted by Office 365.
+Progent's certified Exchange consulting team can help you with any phase of planning, implementing and debugging your hybrid Office 365/Exchange solution.
+Progent's Exchange consultants can provide occasional support to help you resolve stubborn technical issues and also offer comprehensive project management outsourcing to ensure your hybrid Office 365/Exchange initiative is successfully completed on schedule and within budget.
+For more information about Progent's consulting expertise for hybrid Office 365 and on-premises Exchange environments, refer to Office 365 integration solutions with on-premises Exchange.

 Progent's World-class Online Consulting and Technical Support Services